dan-fritchman/Thesis/content.md

         pin_casc = pbias(x=2 * beta)(g=pbiasg, s=pin_bias.d, b=VDD)
         pin = h.Pair(pinp(x=beta))(g=inp, d=nsd, s=pin_casc.d, b=VDD)
 ```

+It is possible, and in fact likely, that given sufficient effort machine learning agents will "learn" this domain knowledge for themselves.
+There are many such hard-won insights - the entire concept of differential signaling and matched devies; how these devices are identified by connection; the fact that each input pair should probably be of identical size.
+How much learning effort this will take, remains to be seen.

 ## A Different Kinda Analog RL Thing